Skip to content

 Multiple refinements: Currently PlanExe generates the first iteration of the plan.
 Usually issues arises when making the first iteration, that have to be incorporated into the timeline.
 In the future I want to do multiple iterations, until the plan is of a reasonable quality.

 Validate the plan with deep research: Currently there is no validation.
 It's up to humans to be skeptic about the plan, does this make sense, check everything.
 There may be issues with: assumptions, numbers, flaws.
+Identify claims in PlanExe’s output, that needs to be verified or stronger evidence.

 Money: Currently the LLMs make up numbers.
 Alternate between these: Tweak the plan.
 Tweak the budget.
 Repeat.
 Obtain latest market data.
 Obtain info about what resources the user has available.
 Populate a Cost-Breakdown-Structure.